ddiLab/SageEdu/camera/setup.md

 <h2>Now the camera is all set up!</h2>

-See `camera/videoStream.ipynb` to learn how to stream video from the camera using Python.
+See `Stream.ipynb` and `WaggleStream.ipynb` to learn how to stream video from the camera using Python.